 - As of May 4, applicants must use the new application kit and meet the new requirements in order to apply.

-- Applications received by CIC on or after May 4 that do NOT include the necessary Educational Credential Assessment (ECA) or do not meet the minimum language threshold requirements will be returned as incomplete.
+- CIC will return any applications received on or after May 4 that do NOT include the necessary Educational Credential Assessment (ECA) or do not meet the minimum language threshold requirements.

-There are two other programs for skilled workers who want to become permanent residents.
-They are as follows:
+There are two other programs for skilled workers who want to become permanent residents:

 How to use this application package